open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Accumulation**: consists of Instrument, Label Set, Resource, and Aggregator snapshot, output by Accumulator
 - **Aggregation**: the result of aggregating one or more events by a specific aggregator, output by Processor
 - **AggregationKind**: describes the kind of read API the Aggregation supports (e.g., Sum)
-- **Controller**: coordinates the Accumulator, Processor, and Exporter components in an export pipeline
 - **ExportKind**: one of Delta, Cumulative, or Pass-Through
 - **ExportKindSelector**: chooses which ExportKind to use for a metric instrument.
 - **ExportRecord**: consists of Instrument, Label Set, Resource, Timestamp(s), and Aggregation